shyim/docker-parsec/README.md

 # Parsec gaming client

-Requires pulseaudio on the host, based on Ubuntu 16.04
+Requires pulseaudio on the host, based on Ubuntu 20.04

+Enable xorg sharing with xhost first

 ## Usage